dilwolf/YOWOv3-Improved/README.md

 # YOWOv3-Improved: An Improved and Extended codebase of original [YOWOv3](https://github.com/hope1337/YOWOv3) for Human Action Detection and Recognition

-This repository is an improved and extended version of [YOWOv3](https://github.com/AakiraOtok/YOWOv3), originally proposed in the paper.
+This repository is an improved code version of [YOWOv3](https://github.com/hope1337/YOWOv3), originally proposed in the paper.
 The main aim is to make cleaner and more extensible codebase:

 > **YOWOv3: An Efficient and Generalized Framework for Human Action Detection and Recognition**
 > Duc Manh Nguyen Dang, Viet Hang Duong, Jia Ching Wang, Nhan Bui Duc